Cumberland County officials develop youth trauma protocols

 “Over the past decade, I have prioritized positive youth outcomes,” Webb-McRae said.
 “I am eager to lay out another program that gives our next generation the best opportunity at success.”

-YouthTip is an iteration of the Handle with Care programs that have been instituted throughout the state after being spearheaded by Middle Township, Cape May County, police Chief Christopher M. Leusner, past president of the New Jersey State Chiefs of Police Association.
+YouthTip is a version of the Handle with Care programs used throughout the state after being spearheaded by Middle Township, Cape May County, police Chief Christopher M. Leusner, past president of the New Jersey State Chiefs of Police Association.

 Contact: 609-272-7046